dagnazty/Flipper_Zero_Bad_USB/Speaker_Scream/README.md

 # Speaker Scream
-Specify inactive time and when mouse is moved after that scream is played.
+Specify inactive time and when mouse is moved scream is played.

 > [!NOTE]
 > You can change line 14 "specifiedTimeInSeconds" to your desired inactive time.